 - Oxidation-reduction potential: Like pH, temperature has a variable effect on oxidation-reduction potential (ORP).
 In the case of ORP, it depends on the chemical species present in the water sample.

 - Water level: Water density changes with temperature.
 Density will generally decrease with increases in temperature.
 However, the maximum density of pure water is achieved at 4°C (this is why ice floats on liquid water).
-Density contributes to thermal stratification in some water bodies as cooler, denser water sinks to the bottom.
+Density contributes to thermal stratification in some water bodies as cooler, denser water sinks to the bottom, impacting water level.

 In summary, water temperature is a key driver of various physical, chemical, and biological processes in aquatic environments, and it plays a substantial role in determining overall water quality.
 The interplay of temperature with other water quality parameters is a fundamental aspect of aquatic ecology and water resource management.